 - 1. Vigilantly proctor throughout the exam and refrain from relaxing, using mobile devices, or engaging in conversations with other proctors.
 (Note: Head Proctor will report such instances to the Director.) - 2.
 Guide students to their respective rows as assigned by the Level Coordinator. - 3.
 Check students' university identification cards and take the attendance.
 Attendance sheets to be countersigned by the Head Proctor.
-(Note: Dhofar University ID is the most valid form of identification.
-While not preferred, students may show an alternative government-issued ID with photo or provide documentation from Student Affairs.
-However, a section teacher must also confirm the student's identity before they start the exam.
-The Proctor should ensure that students keep their IDs on their desks for the duration of the examination.) - 4.
-Visit the sections that they teach to check for imposters within the first 30 minutes of the exam's commencement. - 5.
+(Note: ONLY Dhofar University ID will be

+- considered as sufficient evidence).
+The Proctor must also ensure that students keep their IDs on their desks for the duration of the examination. - 4.
+Visit the sections that they teach to check for imposters 30 minutes after the commencement of the exam.
+English teachers visit their sections 30 minutes after the commencement of the Reading/Writing exam.
+Proctors must sign in the impersonation box at the bottom of the attendance sheet. - 5.
 Accompany students to the restroom if the exam is held in a hall.
-Make sure that the student does not bring extraneous material with them (mobile phones, books, papers, etc.).

-- 6. Record warnings on the Signature Sheet.
+Make sure that the student does not bring extraneous material with them (mobile phones, books, papers, etc.). - 6.
+Record warnings on the Signature Sheet.
 Only after a student receives a red card (under any circumstance) must their information be recorded in the Exam Report Form.
 These forms are to be kept close to the section proctor. - 7.
 Give up to three verbal warnings to students found cheating. - 8.
 Bring any disciplinary matter to the notice of the Head Proctor. - 9.
 Refrain from conversation with students. - 10.
 Receive completed answer booklets from the students in the rows they are responsible for.
 (Note: Proctors may receive answer booklets from students in other rows but should hand them over to the responsible proctor.) - 11.
 Count answer sheets and confirm that the number matches the number of students who sat the exam. - 12.
 Fill out the Exam Report Form at the end of the exam and deliver it to the Head Proctor along with answer sheets and signature sheets.

 Any student involved in cheating (aside from extraneous material cheating) should be warned with a yellow card (Warning 1!) in the first instance.
 If they repeat the offence, they should be moved to different seat (within the proctor's invigilating area) and an orange card (Warning 2!) will be issued.
-If they are caught for a third time, they will receive a red card (Warning 3!) and be referred to the Disciplinary Committee.
+If they are caught for a third time, they will receive a red card (Warning 3!) and be referred to the Student Affairs Committee.
 In reference to extraneous material cheating, proctors should confiscate any extraneous material found with students and issue a special red card (Warning!).
 All students accused of cheating should be permitted to continue the examination.
 Proctors must document warnings on the attendance sheet.
-Any case that is to go to the Disciplinary Committee must be documented in the Exam Report (see Misconduct Report section).
+Any case that is to go to the Student Affairs Committee must be documented in the Exam Report.

-4.5.
-Course Files
+4.5 Course Files